andrzejsliwa/rails_components_template/README.md

 * added postcss-import, postcss-cssnext, postcss-nested (with support for BEM)
 * added stylelint with configuration
 * added normalize.css
-* configured lint-staged (with runing eslint with airbnb defaults + rubocop for ruby)
-* connected lint-staged to pre-commit hooks
 * added foreman with default Procfile (for heroku) and Procfile.dev for development
 * added custom user handling for postgres via ENV variable
 * added support for .env via dotenv-rails